Application, Admission & Enrollment

 When and where can I get my student ID card?

-I’ve lost my card, or it was stolen, or it’s damaged (bent, torn, etc.).
+I’ve lost my card, or it’s been stolen, or it’s damaged (bent, has holes, etc.).
 What should I do?

-First, check with your academic office to see if it has been found.
+First, check with your academic office to see if it’s been turned in.

-Scol’Pass / Proof of Enrollment / Receipt of Payment
+Scol’Pass / Enrollment Certificate / Receipt of Payment

-The Scol’Pass is an A4-sized document that includes three enrollment certificates and a receipt for tuition fees.
-The Scol’Pass is issued upon completion of your enrollment, upon request to your registrar’s office.
+The Scol’Pass is an A4-sized document that includes three enrollment certificates and a receipt for tuition and fees.
+The Scol’Pass is issued upon completion of your enrollment, upon request to your academic office.

 The Scol’Pass isn’t the only way to obtain a proof of enrollment.
-If you are a registered student, you can access it through your online account (ENT) (under the “My File” tab – “Enrollment” section).
+If you are officially enrolled, you can access it through your online account (ENT) (click on “My File” – “Enrollment” section).

-How can I obtain my enrollment certificate and/or a receipt for fees paid?
+How can I obtain my enrollment certificate and/or a receipt for paid fees?

-You can download your enrollment certificate and/or receipt of paid fees from your ENT (click on “My File” – “Enrollment” section):
+You can download your enrollment certificate and/or receipt of paid fees from your digital workspace (tab “My File” – Section “Enrollment”):

-How do I activate my UM IT account (ENT)?
+How do I activate my UM IT account UM ENT)?

 Once you have completed your registration, you will receive a personal clickable link at the personal email address you provided during registration.